4 May 2016

 Energy Statistics Compilers Manual – ESCM

 The Oslo Group has been working on the development of an Energy Statistics Compilers Manual (ESCM).
 This document is intended to serve as a practical guide to assist countries in the implementation of the IRES.
 As such, the ESCM will cover the conceptual framework, the institutional arrangements and the statistical production process for energy statistics.
-The document is expected to be finalized in 2015.
+The document is to be finalized in 2016.
 Oslo Group members are the main content providers to the ESCM.
 Responsibilities for submitting country practices, preparing textual inputs, writing the different ESCM chapters and reviewing drafts are delegated to Oslo Group members on a voluntary basis.
 As the ESCM is intended to be an integral part of the implementation process of both the IRES and SEEA-Energy, the Oslo Group is collaborating in this work with the London Group on Environmental Accounting.

 Template for Country Practices in Energy Statistics